 The “Windows On-screen Keyboard” will enable or disable the Windows On-Screen keyboard.

 When clicked, the tab within “Default MIDI controller” offers a dialogue.
-You can select a MIDI controller available which will be assigned to the input of every newly created MIDI track.
+Additionally, you can select a MIDI controller available which will be assigned to the input of every newly created MIDI track.

 The GUI section contains options that allow the user to set up the skins and scale of the entire SoundBridge DAW.
-So choose the style you like, screen resolution, and dimensions.
+So choose the style you like and scale.